PROPER USAGE AND MAINTENANCE

 Oak is a sturdy and hardwearing type of wood containing natural tannins that will protect against bacterial growth.
 Combined with its light, elegant colour and well-defined grains, this makes oak wood safe choice for high-quality interior.

 The wood comes with no finish.
 If you choose not to treat it with soap or oil, use a suitable cleaning agent for wood.

 As the wood is untreated it may be affected by grease and colorants.
 For this reason, we recommend saturating the wood with soap or a suitable furniture oil to make it more resistant.
 If you wish to use soap or oil, use a suitable product.
 Be aware that the wood will change colour when applying soap or oil.

-Our FSC-certified teak comes from Central America, Brazil and Indonesia, while our non-certified teak comes from plantations in Southeast Asia and Trinidad; managed to sustain a renewable and reliable supply of wood.
+Teak is commonly found in Southeast Asia, Central and South America.
+Our FSC-certified Teak comes from Central America, Brazil and Indonesia, while our non-certified teak comes from plantations in Southeast Asia and Trinidad; managed to sustain a renewable and reliable supply of wood.

 Teak is a heavy, hard and sturdy type of wood.
 The high content of natural oils makes it highly resistant and it is therefore a good choice for household articles and furniture.

 For regular cleaning use a suitable cleaning agent for wood.

 As the wood is untreated the surface will patinate and change colour over time into a beautiful silvery grey.
 To maintain untreated wood, it is a good idea to use sandpaper (grit 120-150) once or twice a year.